dlteel94/cowsays-hipchat/README.md

 (Coming soon)
 Get help text that explains each command and how to use it.
 Check this command regularly to learn about new features.

+#### Contributors
+The following Github users have contributed to this project (with thier contributions making it to the master branch.
+This list will be updated on a regular basis.
+- dlteel94